EyeSeeTea/malariapp/README.md

 # malariapp
-Little app for Android to help with Malaria diagnosis
+Little Android app to help with Malaria diagnosis